mia-platform/documentation/docs/development_suite/deploy/configure-jenkins.md

 ---
 id: configure-jenkins
-title: Configure deployment with Jenkins
+title: Deploy with Jenkins
-sidebar_label: Configure deployment with Jenkins
+sidebar_label: Deploy with Jenkins
 ---
 The Mia-Platform Console can be configured to deploy your project through Jenkins.